Baby Boomers Won the Retirement Lottery — Everyone Else Is Playing Catch-Up

 24/7 Wall St.

-As interest rates fall, bond ETFs like BNDW stand to gain in price while their yields may decline.
-Perhaps Baby Boomers looking to put the finishing touches on their passive income portfolios may wish to capture the relatively high yields in the bond market while they still exist so that they can cruise into a comfortable retirement.
-For younger generations, the “catch-up” may involve **geographic arbitrage**, leveraging remote work to move to lower-cost regions, a luxury that allows them to decouple income from the high-cost housing markets that Boomers dominated.
+When interest rates eventually decline, bond ETFs like BNDW should appreciate in price while their yields compress.
+Baby Boomers putting the finishing touches on their passive income portfolios may want to lock in these relatively high yields while they persist, allowing them to cruise into retirement with dependable income.
+For younger generations, the “catch-up” increasingly involves geographic arbitrage: leveraging remote work opportunities to relocate to lower-cost regions.
+This strategy allows Millennials and Gen Z to decouple income from the high-cost housing markets that Boomers dominated, a flexibility that wasn’t available to prior generations tied to physical office locations.

 The bottom line